packagist/private-packagist-docs/docs/synchronizations-faq.md

 1. Transfer your repositories in Bitbucket from the old workspace to the new one.
 2. Create a new synchronization with the new bitbucket workspace.
-3. After verifying that the new synchronization has the correct data, you can remove the old workspace synchronization.
+3. In case the old synchronization was marked as primary, you need to promote the new synchronization as primary otherwise you won't be able to delete it.
+After verifying that the new synchronization is in sync with Private Packagist, you can remove the old Bitbucket workspace synchronization.

 ## How to migrate from one group to another one in Gitlab?
 1. Create a new synchronization with the new Gitlab workspace.
 2. Transfer your repositories in Gitlab from the old group to the new one.
 3. Run the new GitLab group synchronization.
-4. After verifying that the new synchronization has the correct data, you can remove the old workspace synchronization.
+4. In case the old synchronization was marked as primary, you need to promote the new synchronization as primary otherwise you won't be able to delete it.
+After verifying that the new synchronization is in sync with Private Packagist, you can remove the old Gitlab group synchronization.